datacharmer/dbdeployer/mkreadme/readme_template.md

 	{{dbdeployer deploy multiple -h}}

 The *replication* command will install a master and two or more slaves, with replication started.
-You can change the topology to "group" and get three nodes in peer replication.
+You can change the topology to "group" and get three nodes in peer replication, or compose multi-source topologies with *all-masters* or *fan-in*.

 	{{dbdeployer deploy replication -h}}